zzragnar0kzz/pve-mub/README.md

 - 2 x EVGA nVidia GeForce RTX 2060 SUPER

-This hardware supports a number of simultaneous end-user virtual machines limited by host IOMMU groupings and by the number of available GPUs.
-Each such VM is configured with:
+pve-mub supports a number of simultaneous end-user virtual machines limited by the number of available host GPUs, and further limited by host IOMMU groupings.
+On the reference hardware, each such VM is configured with:
 - 8 virtual CPUs
+  - use `lscpu -e` to identify physical and matching virtual cores; on the reference hardware, limit cpuset to cores in the same L3 cache group.
 - 24 GB RAM
+  - this value should be at least 2x - 4x the number of virtual CPUs; beyond, memory requirements vary by guest OS.
 - 320 GB system disk image
+  - instead passthrough a NVME SSD here for improved performance
 - 1 physical network port
 - 1 physical GPU
 - a subset of the host's physical USB ports
+  - the reference hardware has most usable ports spread across two controllers, and each end-user VM has one controller passed through to it; YMMV.

 Remaining hardware resources are available to ancilliary virtual machines and services, and to the host.